hungvietlai/example-voting-app/README.md

 ## Credit

-- TThis example is adapted from the official Kubernetes documentation.
+- This example is adapted from the official Kubernetes documentation.
 Learn more [here](https://kubernetes-bootcamp.wikitops.io/exercise-app/voting-app)

 ## Licensing